The-AI-Alliance/community/videos/readme.md

-Here is where the videos go
+Here is where we track videos we want to publish